 Vrikshasana or the Tree Pose derives its name due to its similarity with the tree, representing its quiet and stable nature.
 The Tree Pose is one of the few asanas in Hatha Yoga that require you to keep your eyes open while in the pose to maintain balance.
 It is a beginner level asana that you need to practice in the morning on an empty stomach when you are not affected by external forces.
 Hold the pose for at least a minute.

-Benefits: Vrikshasana stabilizes your legs and brings balance to your body.
+Benefits: Vrikshasana stabilizes your legs and not only brings balance to the body but also helps one get a grip over the nervous system.
 It strengthens the ligaments and tendons of your feet.
 It also tones your buttocks and strengthens your hip bones.
-This pose builds your self-confidence and esteem, improves your concentration, and leaves you rejuvenated.
+This pose builds your self-confidence and esteem, improves your concentration, strengthens the vestibular nervous system, and leaves you rejuvenated.

 To know more about the pose, click here: Vrikshasana